gaultier/blog/you_inherited_a_legacy_cpp_codebase_now_what.md

 ## Linters

-Don't go overboard with linter rules, add a few basic ones, incorporate them in the development life cycle, incrementally tweak the rules and fix the issue that pop up, and move on.
-Don't try to enable all rules, it's just a rabbit hole of diminishing returns.
+Don't go overboard with linter rules, add a few basic ones, incorporate them in the development life cycle, incrementally tweak the rules and fix the issues that pop up, and move on.
+Don't try to enable all the rules, it's just a rabbit hole of diminishing returns.
 I have used `clang-tidy` and `cppcheck` in the past, they can be helpful, but also incredibly slow and noisy, so be warned.
 Having no linter is not an option though.

 ## Code formatting

-Wait for the appropriate moment where no branches are opened (otherwise people will have horrendous merge conflicts), pick a code style at random, do a one time formatting of the entire codebase (no exceptions), typically with `clang-format`, commit the configuration, done.
+Wait for the appropriate moment where no branches are active (otherwise people will have horrendous merge conflicts), pick a code style at random, do a one time formatting of the entire codebase (no exceptions), typically with `clang-format`, commit the configuration, done.
 Don't waste any bit of saliva arguing about the actual code formatting.
 It only exists to make diffs smaller and avoid arguments, so do not argue about it!

 ## Sanitizers